cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/troubleshooting_faq.md

 Once you are done – refresh the UI.
 You should see these execution removed from the list.

-You should run uninstall to clean manager from deployment data:
+You should run uninstall to clean the manager from deployment data:

 ```